naninovel/docs/docs/faq/index.md

 ﻿# FAQ

-## Will I get access to the source code when I buy Naninovel?

-All the engine source code is available in the distributed package.
-A couple of third-party libraries (namely, [NCalc](https://github.com/ncalc/ncalc) and [NLayer](https://github.com/naudio/NLayer)) are pre-compiled, but they're open-sourced (MIT license) with sources hosted on GitHub.

 ## Can I use Naninovel as a drop-in dialogue system for an existing game?

 While Naninovel is focused around traditional visual novel games the engine is designed to allow integration with existing projects.
 If you're making a 3D adventure game, RPG or game of any other genre — you can still use Naninovel as a drop-in dialogue system.